maxaon/connect-api-mocker-adv/README.md

 ```

 Firstly mocks will be served, than other middleware.

 ## Structure

 Mock file will be searched from `pathRoot` according to request url and request method.
 For example if `pathRoot` is 'mocks', `method` is 'GET' and `url` is '/api/collection mock files will be searched under
 './mocks/api/collection/GET.yaml'.
 Filename int the upper case.

+## Disable subtree

+Adding file `disabled` without content or with `true` will disable all subtree from current path

 ### Mock file structure

 Mock file is a yaml config file with next keys: